Kauffman states and Heegaard diagrams for tangles: The homological tangle invariant The homological tangle invariant HFT

-\begin{definition} A \textbf{Heegaard diagram $\mathcal{H}_T$ for a tangle} $T$ in $M$ is a tuple where \begin{itemize} \item $\Sigma_g$ is an oriented surface of genus $g$ with $2(n+m)$ boundary components, denoted by~$\mathcal{Z}$, which are partitioned into $(n+m)$ pairs, \item $\Ac$ is a set of $(g+m)$ pairwise disjoint circles $\alpha_1,\dots, \alpha_{g+m}$ on $\Sigma_g$, \item $\Aa$ is a set of $2n$ pairwise disjoint arcs $\aaa_1,\dots,\aaa_{2n}$ on $\Sigma_g$ which are disjoint from~$\Ac$ and whose endpoints lie on~$\mathcal{Z}$, and \item $\B$ is a set of $(g+m+n-1)$ pairwise disjoint circles $\beta_1,\dots, \beta_{g+m+n-1}$ on~$\Sigma_g$. \end{itemize} We impose the following condition on the data above: The 3-manifold obtained by attaching 2-handles to $\Sigma_g\times [0,1]$ along $\Ac\times\{0\}$ and $\B\times\{1\}$ is equal to the tangle complement~$M_T$ such that under this identification, \begin{itemize} \item each pair of circles in $\mathcal{Z}$ is a pair of meridional circles for the same tangle component, and each tangle component belongs to exactly one such pair, and \item $\Aa$ is equal to ${\red S^1}\smallsetminus \nu(\partial T)\subset \partial M$. \end{itemize} \end{definition} \begin{example} For a 1-crossing tangle in $B^3$, we draw the Heegaard diagram shown in figure~\ref{fig:HDfor1crossing}.
+\begin{example} For a 1-crossing tangle in $B^3$, we draw the Heegaard diagram shown in figure~\ref{fig:HDfor1crossing}.
 From this, we can obtain a Heegaard diagram for any tangle in $B^3$ without closed components as follows: We cut a tangle diagram of a given tangle up into 4-ended tangles with a single crossing each.
-Then, for each such component, we can use our Heegaard diagram from figure~\ref{fig:HDfor1crossing} and then glue these copies together along $\mathcal{Z}$ according to the tangle diagram.
+Then, for each such component, we can use our Heegaard diagram from figure~\ref{fig:HDfor1crossing} and then glue these copies together along $\Gamma$ according to the tangle diagram.
 For tangles in $B^3$ with closed components, we can do the same except that into each closed component, we insert one copy of the ``ladybug'' from figure~\ref{fig:ladybug}. \end{example}

-\begin{Remark} To see that a tangle in an arbitrary $\mathbb{Z}$-homology 3-ball $M$ with spherical boundary has a Heegaard diagram, we can argue as follows: Pick a self-indexing Morse function $f$ on $M$ which is identical to $\frac{3}{2}$ on a neighbourhood of $\red S^1$ and which has a single minimum and a single maximum on each closed component of $T$ and a single minimum on each open tangle component.
-Then, the Heegaard surface is equal to $f^{-1}(\frac{3}{2})$ modulo punctures at the tangle ends; the $\alpha$- and $\beta$-circles are the loci of points on this surface flowing from/to the index~1 and~2 critical points, respectively.
-Our \textbf{convention on the orientation of the Heegaard surface} is that its normal vector field (using the right-hand rule) points in the positive direction of the Morse function, ie in the direction of the $\beta$-curves.
-However, we usually draw the Heegaard surfaces such that this normal vector field points into the plane. \end{Remark}

-\begin{Remark} We can endow $M_T$ with the structure of a bordered sutured manifold \cite[definition~3.5]{Zarev} as follows: Each closed component gets two oppositely oriented meridional circles and around each tangle end, we have a single suture such that the boundary of $B^3$ minus a neighbourhood of the tangle ends lies in $R_-$.
-Furthermore, the arcs ${\red S^1}\smallsetminus \nu(\partial T)$ together with small neighbourhoods of the endpoints on $\mathcal{Z}$ constitute the arc diagram.
-Then, Heegaard diagrams for tangles can be viewed as bordered sutured Heegaard diagrams.
-For more details, see also~\cite[section~II.3]{thesis}, or more generally~\cite[construction~1.7]{AlishahiLipshitz}. \end{Remark}